CGT Reform for SMSF and Super Funds: How the 1 July 2027 Changes Apply Inside Super

 Lever 3 — Consider contribution timing

-Practical: contribution caps haven’t changed for the CGT reform.
+Practical: contribution caps didn’t change.
 Use the Superannuation Calculator to model the long-term effect of different contribution levels.
-The cap interactions (concessional $30k/yr; non-concessional $120k/yr or $360k bring-forward in 2025-26) are unaffected by Budget 2026 CGT changes.
+The cap interactions (concessional $30k/yr; non-concessional $120k/yr or $360k bring-forward in 2025-26) are unaffected.

-Lever 4 — Review concentrated positions in accumulation phase
+Lever 4 — Review concentrated positions on investment merits, not reform fear

-If your SMSF holds a single asset that has appreciated dramatically — a long-held BHP/CBA parcel, an early CSL position, a property bought before 2010 — the unrealised gain is exposed to whichever interpretation of the reform applies.
-Stress-test the asset under scenario (b) (30% min binds) and decide whether the position is worth holding under that scenario.
-Concentration risk and tax risk compound here.
+If your SMSF holds a single asset that has appreciated dramatically — a long-held BHP/CBA parcel, an early CSL position, a property bought before 2010 — the reform gives no new tax reason to sell or hold it.
+The 10% effective rate on disposal is confirmed.
+Assess the position on concentration risk alone.

 Lever 6 — Run side-by-side calculator scenarios before any major rebalance

-- Scenario (a): current SMSF rules continue.
-Use the Capital Gains Tax Calculator with the SMSF effective rate (10% on discounted gains, 15% on undiscounted).
+- SMSF: use the Capital Gains Tax Calculator with the SMSF effective rate (10% on discounted gains, 15% on undiscounted).

 Linked calculators